0dayoX7/Read.me/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **[`Lostsec`](https://www.youtube.com/@lostsecc)**, a blockchain developer & smart contract auditor, and aspiring Cybersecurity Specialist and Bug Hunter.
+I'm ** [H3X] *, a blockchain developer & smart contract auditor, and aspiring Cybersecurity Specialist and Bug Hunter.
 With a strong passion for technology and expertise in smart contract development, security audits, and vulnerability assessment, my goal is to safeguard digital assets and contribute to a more secure online community.

 <details>
   <summary>More about me</summary>

-- **Name**: coffin
+- **Name**: H3X
 - **From**: USA
 - **Smart Contract Developer** | **Security Auditor** | **Blockchain Enthusiast**
 - I have experience in **Blockchain Development,** **Smart Contract Security Audits,** **Vulnerability Assessment**, and **Decentralized Application Development**.
 - Improving my knowledge in **Web3 technologies and decentralized finance**.
 - Lifelong learner — always exploring **everything** related to blockchain.
-- Reach me out at **coffinxp7@proton.me**
+- Reach me out at **H3x@proton.me**

 </details>
 <br>